 It isn't our first trip to this beautiful island - we've been twice before - but we all loved it so much that returning again is definitely a pleasure.
-Previously we have stayed at The Indigo Pearl – an independant hotel which was badly damaged by the 2004 tsunami and then lovingly rebuilt under the watchful eye of a talented Australian architect.
+Previously we have stayed at Indigo Pearl (recently rebranded as The Slate) - an independent hotel that was badly damaged by the 2004 tsunami and then lovingly rebuilt under the watchful eye of a talented Australian architect.
 It was built on the site of an old tin mine and uses this theme as the inspiration for the design and decor.
 A themed hotel could be naff, but it works - even down to the cutlery.

 When day to day home life is too frantic, too stressful, too annoying ... when we're feeling hacked off and a bit grumpy, Indigo Pearl is where we all wish we could escape to.
 We all have our favourite bits ...
 I love their iced coffee - tall glass, decaf, ice cubes (NOT crushed), a dash of milk, sugar syrup on the side.
-I'll admit that I'm high maintenance about my coffee – my lovely husband says it’s not just on coffee!
+I'll admit that I'm high maintenance about my coffee!
 Joe and Finn like the buffet breakfasts where there is a large lady who makes small omelettes, and a small lady who makes large ones ... cute.
 Hella likes the blue ice cream - that has to be Smurf flavoured doesn't it?
-My lovely husband likes lazing by the pool with a good book – oh, and also riding on an elephant.

 There was a time not so very long ago when every menu, everywhere featured this dish.
 It became as ubiquitous as spag bol and fish & chips, and yet how often was it any good?
 Rarely.
 And how often was it gorgeous?
 Virtually never.

-So here’s what I do … Make the paste on one day (20 minutes tops) and then pop it in the fridge to use the next day - or even the next week.
-That way I can feel like I'm not spending ages slaving over the dish and you end up with the pleasure but without the resentment.
+I make the paste on one day (20 minutes tops) and then pop it in the fridge to use the next day - or even the next week.
+That way I can feel like I'm not spending ages slaving over the dish and I end up with the pleasure but without the resentment.